The Wahlfeld Building

 Havana is famous for their ducks, both on the water and at the schools.

-The Native American Room has two queen beds.
+The Native American Room

 The River Room has two queen beds